Think like a software tester.

 • Express the question in several ways to clarify its meaning and scope of testing.

-• when you can - break the question into as many sub-questions as possible.
+• When you can break the question into as many sub-questions as possible.

-• Try to avoid any closed questions (closed-end questions).
+• Try to avoid any close-ended questions.

 Why any software tester need think smart:

-1. To check if you have covered all the important functions (Business paths) of the software application you are testing.
+1. To check if you have covered all the important functions "Business Paths" of the software application you are testing.

 3. To establish a testing framework that makes sense and will work.